Sam aged 0!

 Here we are, back at Carters Steam Fair - this time at Pinkney's Green, Maidenhead, in early May 2005.
 Sam is posing with a sword he won on one of the sideshows - we did this photo especially to put on the site.

 Sam aged 11

 Here's Sam, showing off his trophies for finishing as top player in the regional Yu-Gi-Oh tournament (held in Edgware) in March 2006!
-Winning this tournament qualified him for the National Championships in Birmingham in May.
-Sam was surprised & delighted to win, & with some tough opponents, it was no mean feat.
-He attends a local Yu-Gi-Oh tournament in Slough (see Sam Stuff), where he has been honing his skills as a player since 2004.
+Winning this tournament qualified him for the National Championships in Birmingham in May, which he later attended.
+Sam was surprised and delighted to win and, with some tough opponents, it was no mean feat.
+He attended a local Yu-Gi-Oh tournament in Slough at this time (see Sam Stuff), where he had been honing his skills as a player since 2004.
 The ring-binder propped up beside him contains hundreds of his Yu-Gi-Oh cards - slotted into specially-made transparent plastic sleeves.